alexsocha/luckyblockmod.com/docs/src/configuration-files.md

 type=block,ID=lucky:lucky_block@chance=25
 ```

 In the overworld, this spawn one of two structures.
-The overal surface spawnrate is 1/200.
+The overall surface spawnrate is 1/200.
 In the Nether and the End, only single Lucky Blocks will spawn.
 Note the much higher spawnrates (1/35 and 1/25), due to the difficulty of navigating these dimensions.

 ## Structures